Ancient Greek Warriors

 The Greeks also invented a way to use their cargo ships as war ships when necessary.
 The tip of the ship was made of metal so the ship could be used a battering ram.
 The ships were fast.
 They were also small, about the length of three school buses lined up in a row.
 The Greeks used oarsmen to move the ship.

-City-states fought each other.
+There were many city-states in ancient Greece, and they often fought each other.
 One war between Sparta and Athens lasted 27 years.

-They also combined forced to fight invaders.
+They also combined forces to fight invaders.
 One of those invaders was Persia.
 The Persian Empire was huge.
 It was the largest and most powerful of its time.
 The Persians should have won from sheer size alone.
 They had far more men and far more ships.
 The Greeks won anyway.
 The Greek ships were more agile, and Greek warriors more capable.